$0 Northwest Territories Adoption Quick-Start Checklist

 Two key documents are produced by HSS, not you:

 These fees are payable to HSS.
-Keep receipts — they are eligible expenses for the federal Adoption Expense Tax Credit.
+Keep receipts and check with CRA whether the expenses qualify for the federal Adoption Expense Tax Credit under current filing instructions.

 After the Home Study: Court Finalization